KengoA/KengoA.github.io/_posts/2024-11-03-small-software.md

 <h2>Building Small Software</h2>

-In the spirit of building small software, I have been working on a side project called [Visprex] for a little over a year now, which enables you to use your browser as a data visualisation tool for your CSV files.
+In the spirit of building small software, I have been working on a side project called [Visprex] for over a year now, which enables you to use your browser as a data visualisation tool for your CSV files.

 The main features of Visprex include the ability to plot histograms, scatterplots, and a correlation matrix, with additional utility tools for inspecting individual data points from plots, feature transformations, and filtering.
 See [Visprex Docs] for more details and use cases.